ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 * Predictive Variable Type – Type of data e.g., response, impute etc. Not required to run the method but required for method review purposes.
 * Predictive Record - The record containing a contributor's predictive value.
 * Predictive Period - The period containing predictive records; defined relative to the target period.
-* Auxiliary variable - The variable used as a predictor for a contributor's principal variable, where the predictive value is not available for a given contributor (i.e. where the contributor was not sampled in the predictive period).
-This should only be populated if the user has a suitable variable that they wish to use if the predictive value is not available.
-Else, the method should not run.
+* Auxiliary variable - An alternative variable used as a predictor for a contributor's principal variable, where the predictive value is not available for a given contributor (i.e. where the contributor was not sampled in the predictive period).
 * Responder - A contributor who has responded to the survey within a given period.